ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 ## OAuth2 and OpenID Connect Overview

 OAuth2 and OpenID Connect (OIDC) are key to modern authentication systems, and understanding how they fit together can make implementing secure authentication easier.

 OAuth2 serves as a foundation, allowing users to grant applications access to their resources without sharing credentials.
 Applications interact with these resources through access tokens.
-In this implementation, I used the authorization code flow—a secure and widely adopted approach.
+For this implementation, I used the authorization code flow, a secure and widely adopted approach, to retrieve user information from the identity provider.

 OIDC builds on OAuth2, adding a standardized layer for authentication.
 While OAuth2 focuses on "what can this app access?", OIDC answers "who is this user?"
-It introduces the ID token (a JWT containing verified user identity information), making it possible to authenticate users and manage access permissions in a single flow.
+It introduces the ID token, a JSON Web Token (JWT) that contains verified user identity information.
+This makes it possible to authenticate users while managing access permissions in a single, unified flow.

+In a nutshell, OAuth2 becomes more secure when extended with the ID token under the OIDC standard.

 ## Basic Authentication Flow